 But let’s stay on Altuve’s batting average for just a little while longer.
-First, it should be noted that he has a 44-point advantage over the man in second place, teammate Carlos Correa.
-Correa is currently injured and is still expected to miss a few weeks with a thumb injury, so he won’t be catching up anytime soon.
+First, he has a 44-point advantage over the man in second place, teammate Carlos Correa.
+Correa is out after surgery on his thumb and is still expected to miss a few weeks, so he won’t be catching up anytime soon.

-On top of that, Altuve’s BABIP this year is a phenomenal .391 and it isn’t just from great luck.
+On top of that, Altuve’s BABIP this year is a phenomenal .391, and it isn’t just from great luck.
 His career BABIP is .340 and his lifetime batting average .317, so he’s just that great of a contact hitter.
-That thus explains his career isolated power of just .135, as he is more likely to get on base via a single or double and won’t pepper the field with extra base hits up the wazoo.
+That explains his career isolated power of just .135, as he is more likely to get on base via a single or double and won’t pepper the field with extra-base hits.

 A truly special player

-When fans think of the MVP trophy, they usually think of a hitter who mashes home runs while also hitting for a high average, or maybe a pitcher who had an absolutely dominant year like Clayton Kershaw did in 2014.
+When fans think of the MVP trophy, they usually think of a hitter who mashes home runs while also hitting for a high average, or maybe a pitcher who had a dominant year like Clayton Kershaw did in 2014.

-In fact, it can be argued that the last time a PURE contact hitter was named MVP, it was when Ichiro Suzuki took home the trophy in 2001.
-He hit .350 (and won the AL batting title) that year and led the majors with 242 hits, hitting just eight home runs with 69 RBI and an MLB-best 56 steals.
+In fact, perhaps the last time a pure contact hitter was named MVP, it was when Ichiro Suzuki took home the trophy in 2001.
+He topped the American League in batting average at .350 that year and led the majors with 242 hits, hitting just eight home runs with 69 RBI and an MLB-best 56 steals.
 Suzuki also posted a 7.7 WAR.

-Granted, Altuve has developed some power in recent years, including a career high 24 home runs and 96 RBI last year, but that could be more from baseball’s evolution into a game where power hitters are king.
-The fact of the matter is that his bread and butter has always been hitting the ball to all fields and finding some way to get on base, especially this year, and damn the result.
+Altuve has developed more power in recent years, including a career-high 24 home runs and 96 RBI last year, but that could be more from baseball’s evolution into a game where power hitters are king.
+The fact of the matter is that his bread and butter has always been hitting the ball to all fields and getting on base, especially this year.

-That brings us to another key reason why Altuve should be this year’s MVP.
+That brings us to another key reason Altuve should be this year’s MVP.
 Keep in mind that for his .317 lifetime batting average, Altuve only has a .362 career OBP.
-He doesn’t strike out much, but also doesn’t take a lot of walks.
+He doesn’t strike out much but also doesn’t take a lot of walks.

 Something has changed this year where for Altuve’s .364 batting average, he has an impressive .424 OBP.
-His walks aren’t up and he hasn’t been hit by a pitch a lot, so it could just be reflective of his impressive bat this year.
+His walk rate is still similar, so it could just reflect his impressive bat this year.

 But it’s also worth noting that on an Astros team where the home run has become the alpha dog, Altuve has stood out this year by remaining committed to contact hitting.
 No disrespect to guys like Aaron Judge, Bryce Harper, or Kris Bryant, but home run hitters are a dime a dozen in baseball today.

-Contact guys like Altuve, on the other hand, are a rarity.
-Long gone are the days when a strong singles or doubles hitter was the anchor of a lineup, and Altuve could be bringing that trend back.
+Contact guys like Altuve are a rarity.
+Long gone are the days when strong singles or doubles hitters were the anchors of a lineup, and Altuve could bring that trend back.